 - Leitmotif: Believe it or not, the "plonk" timer sound in the Winner's Circle is considered part of the music package, composed by Bob Cobert.
 Justified, in that the host always asks for silence before the Winner's Circle begins, and the "plonk" is the only background sound constantly heard.

-- Loophole Abuse: In one Winner's Circle, Adrienne Barbeau tried to flicker her eyelashes while giving a clue for "Things That Flicker", causing Dick to chuckle and say, "You dirty dog."
-This caused an awkward situation when both Dick and Adrienne swore they heard the contestant say "flicker"; when they came back from commercial, it's revealed that he said "flutter", and that even if he had said "flicker" they wouldn't have taken it because physical clues aren't allowed (beyond nodding if a contestant's close to the right answer).
+- In one Winner's Circle, Adrienne Barbeau tried to flicker her eyelashes while giving a clue for "Things That Flicker", causing Dick to chuckle and say, "You dirty dog."
+This caused an awkward situation when both Dick and Adrienne swore they heard the contestant say "flicker"; when they came back from commercial, it's revealed that he said "flutter", and that even if he had said "flicker" they wouldn't have accepted it because physical clues aren't allowed note .

 - In the front game, the judges accepted homophones as correct answers (in other words, if the word was "flour", you could legally give clues for "flower").
 In addition, it was legal to give a clue for a word that was part of the answer and then see if the full answer would click from there.
 Many teams exploited both of these rules.